SW-Power-30/SW-Power-30.github.io/README.md

     <script>
         const clues = [
             { question: "Where the earth’s bounty meets eager hands, near a place where animals once took their stands.
-On Sundays, the flavours are rich, the produce is prime—find this spot, and you’ll feast in no time!", answer: "keyboard", formal: "A Keyboard" }, { question: "The more you take, the more you leave behind.
+On Sundays, the flavours are rich, the produce is prime—find this spot, and you’ll feast in no time!", answer: "Farmers Markets", formal: "Newcastle Farmer Markets" }, { question: "The more you take, the more you leave behind.
 What am I?", answer: "footsteps", formal: "Footsteps" }, { question: "What has to be broken before you can use it?", answer: "egg", formal: "An Egg" }
         ];